Transtec 70 micrograms/h transdermal patch

 Duration of administration

-TRANSTEC® should under no circumstances be administered for longer than absolutely necessary.
+TRANSTEC® should not be used longer than necessary.
 If long-term pain treatment with TRANSTEC® is necessary in view of the nature and severity of the illness, then careful and regular monitoring should be carried out (if necessary with breaks in treatment) to establish whether and to what extent further treatment is necessary.

 After removal of TRANSTEC® buprenorphine serum concentrations decrease gradually and thus the analgesic effect is maintained for a certain amount of time.
 This should be considered when therapy with TRANSTEC® is to be followed by other opioids.
 As a general rule, a subsequent opioid should not be administered within 24 hours after removal of TRANSTEC® .
 For the time being only limited information is available on the starting dose of other opioids administered after discontinuation of TRANSTEC® .